 UnitedHealth Group SWOT Analysis

-America's largest health company combining UnitedHealthcare insurance with Optum's health services, technology, and pharmacy benefits serving 152M+ individuals.
+America's largest health company combining UnitedHealthcare insurance with Optum's health services, technology, and pharmacy benefits serving 152M+ individuals — navigating a 2026 recovery from a 2025 cost blowout and a DOJ Medicare Advantage probe.

 - 1Top strength — Revenue Scale: $400.3B in FY2025 revenue makes UnitedHealth the largest healthcare company globally and the 5th largest…